rheologycomics/rheologycomics.github.io/_portfolio/project3.md

   subtitle: Rheology Comics 3
   thumbnail: /assets/img/portfolio/RC3-thumbnail.webp
 ---
 A simulation is more than just fantasy!
 Computer simulations are an important part of rheology research, but why?
 And what actually are they?
-Join the adventure to face off with monstrous models and other-worldy AI, and then start designing your own simulations.
+Join the adventure to face off with monstrous models and other-worldy AI, then start designing your own simulations.

 {:.list-inline}
 - English: [WEB](/comic3-english) &#x2022; [CBZ]({{ site.url }}/downloads/comic3-english/RC3-English.cbz) &#x2022; [PDF]({{ site.url }}/downloads/comic3-english/RC3-English.pdf)